nikerla/vc-content/pages/docs/lessons/lesson2.md

 ## Prerequisites

 * Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/pages/docs/lessons/electronics-new-products-example.csv" target="_blank">electronics-new-products-example.csv</a> file with new products.
-* Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/pages/docs/lessons/images-example.zip" **images-example.zip** file with 15 images of new products.
+* Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/pages/docs/lessons/images-example.zip" target="_blank">images-example.zip</a> file with 15 images of new products.
 * Word Excel or <a href="https://www.libreoffice.org/" target="_blank">LibreOffice(*free*)</a>.

 ## Create catalog data file in .csv format